red-hat-storage/rlockertools/README.md

+  --token TOKEN         Token of the user that creates API calls --release             Use this argument to release a resource --lock                Use this argument to lock a resource --resume-on-connection-error
+                        Use this argument in case you don't want to break queue execution in the middle of waiting for queue status being FINISHED
-  --token TOKEN         Token of the user that creates API calls --release             Use this argument to release a resource --lock                Use this argument to lock a resource --signoff SIGNOFF     Use this when lock=True, locking a resource requires signoff --priority PRIORITY   Use this when lock=True, specify the level of priority the resource should be locked --search-string SEARCH_STRING
+  --signoff SIGNOFF     Use this when lock=True, locking a resource requires signoff --priority PRIORITY   Use this when lock=True, specify the level of priority the resource should be locked --search-string SEARCH_STRING